Path Selection Policy¶

 In the following example we will create a IP based policy in order to route load balance traffic to specific IP across ISP1 and ISP2 labeled interfaces.

-Navigate to Policies > Path Selection and create a new policy.
+Navigate to Traffic Optimization > Path Selection and create a new policy.
 Add the advanced rule with the following configuration:

 Path Selection Use Cases¶